-I obtained my BSc (Hons) in Medical Biochemistry from the University of Glasgow and an MSc in Forensic Anthropology from the University of Edinburgh.
+I have a BSc (Hons) in Medical Biochemistry from the University of Glasgow and an MSc from the University of Edinburgh.
 My PhD at Heriot Watt University/Moredun Research Institute was to develop a rapid, low cost assay suitable for screening the anti-mycobacterial properties of nanoparticles (NPs) against mycobacteria.
-This was an in vitro assay using a Green Fluorescent Protein reporter strain of Mycobacteruim avium subspecies paratuberculosis (Map), a pathogenic mycobacterial species causing paratuberculosis in ruminants.
-This organism can be considered a model for Mtb, the bacterium responsible for tuberculosis (TB).
-Solid drug NPs (SDNs) of the first line TB antibiotics (rifampicin, isoniazid and pyrazinamide) were screened in the developed assay and compared to conventional antibiotics.
-Additionally, the efficacy of the SDNs was monitored intracellularly (within a Map infected macrophage) and imaged to determine whether these particles co-localised with the mycobacteria.
+Solid drug NPs (SDNs) of the first line TB antibiotics were developed and screened in the assay and compared to conventional antibiotics.
+Additionally, the efficacy of the SDNs was monitored intracellularly (within a mycobacterium infected macrophage) and imaged to determine whether these particles co-localised with the mycobacteria.

 I am a Key Worker in the fight against coronavirus through scientific research.
 Currently, I am part of a team investigating drug action against COVID-19.

 I am a Fellow of the Winston Churchill Memorial Trust and I won LSTMs prestigious 2018 Director Catalyst Fund, allowing me to gain specialist training in South Africa (Molecular Mycobacteriology Research Unit at The University of Cape Town) and the USA (Harvard University) to focus on my own research - working with multi-drug resistant TB and developing a microfluidics device in our HG3 confocal imaging suite for sophisticated drug screening.